mitre/quaerite/quaerite-examples/README.md

 * Permutation explosion -- the number of experiments grows exponentially with each new parameter
 * Overfitting -- this is something to be wary of throughout

-1. Generate experiments from the features specification file: ```java -jar quaerite.jar GenerateExperiments -f experiment_features.json -e experiments_1.json```
+1. Generate experiments from the features specification file: ```java -jar quaerite-cli-1.0.0-SNAPSHOT.jar GenerateExperiments -f experiment_features.json -e experiments_1.json```
 2. Now run the new experiments: ```java -jar quaerite-cli-1.0.0-SNAPSHOT.jar RunExperiments -db my_db -j movie_judgments.csv -e experiments_1.json```

 This will overwrite the results in the ```results/``` directory.